Frequently asked questions about work in Canada.

 - Coming to Canada on a Work Permit is the quickest way to enter Canada and work.
 The Work Permit application process can usually be completed in a matter of days or weeks.

-- The Canadian employer of a Work Permit holder in Canada can offer the individual a permanent full-time job of indeterminate length and the new job offer will be considered Arranged Employment in Canada under the Skilled Worker/ Professional category of immigration.
+- The Canadian employer of a Work Permit holder in Canada can offer the individual a permanent full-time job of indeterminate length and the new job offer will be considered arranged employment in Canada under the Federal Skilled Worker Class.

 - Use the Canadavisa Resume Builder Tool to create your custom Canadian resume.
 You can store your Canadian Resume in the Canadavisa Resume Bank.
 Canadian employers browse resumes in the Canadavisa Resume Bank to search for potential employees.